-Long name Level Туре Value Range Documentation Fine Peaking Cycles 4 Unsigned 0 to 100 Number of cycles to complete for fine peaking.
-(0 = 1 az only, 1=1 az and 1 el only Fine Peaking Mode 4 Choice "None", "CrossPattern", "StepPattern", Plateau Peaking The selection of the peaking method used for fine peaking routines.
-Fine Peaking Maximum Cycles 4 Unsigned 1 to 100 Maximum number of cycles to complete for fine peaking stops.
+Long name Level Туре Value Range Documentation Fine Peaking Cycles Maximum 4 Unsigned 0 to 100 Maximum number of cycles to complete for fine peaking stops.
+Fine Peaking Cycles Minimum 4 Unsigned 1 to 100 Minimum number of cycles to complete for fine peaking stops.
+Fine Peaking Mode 4 Choice "None", "CrossPattern", "StepPattern", Plateau Peaking The selection of the peaking method used for fine peaking routines.
+Fine Peaking Travel Azimuth Limit 4 Float 0.05 to 5.0 The maximum amount of travel in the azimuth axis that can be moved during a single fine peaking cycle.
+Fine Peaking Travel Elevation Limit 4 Float 0.05 to 5.0 The maximum amount of travel in the elevation axis that can be moved during a single fine peaking cycle.
 Fine Peak Signal Difference Threshold 4 Float 0.1 to 100.0 The amount of signal difference between peaking iterations that will satisfy the system as the signal is peaked.

-Fine Peaking Cycles sets the minimum number of cycles that will be completed in the Fine Peaking process regardless of any improvement made in antenna pointing (received signal level) at the completion of each cycle.
+Fine Peaking Cycles Minimum sets the minimum number of cycles that will be completed in the Fine Peaking process regardless of any improvement made in antenna pointing (received signal level) at the completion of each cycle.

-Fine Peaking Maximum Cycles sets the maximum number of Fine Peaking cycles that may be completed before the process is terminated.
-This parameter insures that the antenna does not fall into an "infinite do loop" attempting to satisfy the Fine Peak Signal Dif. pass parameter that may have been set too low for current conditions.
+Fine Peaking Cycles Maximum sets the maximum number of Fine Peaking cycles that may be completed before the process is terminated.
+This parameter insures that the antenna does not fall into an "infinite do loop" attempting to satisfy the Fine Peak Signal Difference Threshold parameter that may have been set too low for current conditions.